sanjotSingh/IntechRibbon/README.md

 # IntechRibbon
-Revot extension to export schedules onto a template.
+Revit extension to export schedules onto a template.
 (Incomplete)